 What are custom feeds and why should you care?

-Custom feeds in Leadfeeder are a way to segment your visitors based on their online behaviour.
+Custom feeds (based on custom feed filters )in Leadfeeder are a way to segment your visitors based on their online behaviour.
 Why is that important?
 Because the quality of your visitors in a sales context varies a lot.
 You might have some job seekers on your site, or your blog might interest a wide variety of readers from all across the globe, but you only serve the German market, for example.
 That's why you want to use Custom feeds to identify the best sales leads and not waste your time looking through job applicants or otherwise non-interesting leads.

 Reasons to create a custom feed:

-- Quickly and easily see the most revelant leads, so when you log into Leadfeeder you can jump straight to what's most important.
+- Quickly and easily see the most relevant leads, so when you log into Leadfeeder you can jump straight to what's most important.

 - Subscribe by email to receive daily or weekly email alerts about new companies matching the criteria you have set.